theupdateframework/specification/tuf-spec.md

     X number of bytes (because the size is unknown).
 The value for X is set by the authors of the application using TUF.
 For example, X may be tens of kilobytes.
-The filename used to download the root metadata file is of the fixed form VERSION.FILENAME.EXT (e.g., 42.root.json).
+The filename used to download the root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
 If this file is not available, then go to step 1.8.

     1.3. **Check signatures.** Version N+1 of the root metadata file MUST have been signed by: (1) a threshold of keys specified in the trusted root